ZakaHaceCosas/FuckingNode/README.md

 Hope those motherf\*ckers don't annoy you again!
 And hey, if you find any issue with the program, just open up an issue (or make a PR which would be awesome :smile:).

 Cya!

-[^1]: npm, pnpm, and yarn are supported, each one having it's own lockfile.